+II.
+Personnel

-- II.
-Personnel - II.A.
-Program Director - II.A.1.
-There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements. ^(Core) - II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment. ^(Core) - II.A.1.a).(1) Final approval of the program director resides with the Review Committee. ^(Core)
+II.A.
+Program Director

+II.A.1.
+There must be one faculty member appointed as program director with authority and accountability for the overall program, including compliance with all applicable program requirements.
+(Core)

+II.A.1.a) The Sponsoring Institution's Graduate Medical Education Committee (GMEC) must approve a change in program director and must verify the program director's licensure and clinical appointment.
+(Core)

+II.A.1.b) Final approval of the program director resides with the Review Committee.
+(Core)